podinate/podinate/README.md

 This is the current plan for development
 - ~~Pods~~
 - ~~Ingress~~
+  - Let's Encrypt
 - Volumes
+- Installer
+- Jobs
-- Installation Instructions
+- Cronjobs

 ## Repo Structure
 We use a monorepo, each top level folder here represents a single service, or holds some shared libraries.
 In the `api` folder is our API definition, if updated generate the updated client and server packages with the script `make api-generate`.
-It will ask you for a sudo password so it can update some weird permission issues from running the generator inside a Docker container.
+It will ask you for a sudo password so it can update some permission issues from running the generator inside a Docker container.

 ## Documentation
 There is a Readme.md file inside important package folders.
 Please make sure to read `api-backend/Readme.md` and `api-backend/iam/Readme.md`.